scramjetorg/transform-hub/README.md

   --prerunner-image <image name>  Image used by prerunner --prerunner-max-mem <mb>        Maximum mem used by prerunner --expose-host-ip <ip>           Host IP address that the Runner containers port is mapped to.
-  --no-docker                     Run all the instances on the host machine instead of in docker containers.
-UNSAFE FOR RUNNING ARBITRARY CODE.
+  --runtime-adapter <type>        Run all the instances on the given type of container or on host machine.
+Possible value: `process`, `docker`, `kubernetes`.
+Keep in mind that using `process` is UNSAFE FOR RUNNING ARBITRARY CODE.
-  --sequences-root                Only works with --no-docker option.
-Where should ProcessSequenceAdapter save new sequences -h, --help                      display help for command
+  --sequences-root                Only works with --runtime-adapter=process option.
+Where should ProcessSequenceAdapter save new sequences
+  -h, --help                      display help for command
 ```